 I am a seer and can’t help but present and interpret what I have seen, felt or thought via my craft.
 As a Nigerian-born British citizen (born and raised in Nigeria and living in the UK), I am blessed to have two very rich distinct cultures to further make the gigantic picture even more interesting, with endless possibilities to tell stories with images both figuratively and metaphorically.

-My medium of choice is oil, but I will occasionally make use of watercolour, gouache, acrylic and modelling clay.
-My method, I believe, is as painterly as it gets; piling on the paint nice and thick.
-I do not like to get bogged down rendering minute detail in my work.
-Of greater importance to me, is for the movement and manner of my hand to be apparent to the viewer; for the strokes, texture and the feeling of the thickness of paint to come across.
-Eventually the viewer must then retreat from the work in order to see it all come together.
-From this point onwards, control of what is grasped visually is then up to the viewer based on their location in relation to the painting.
+My medium of choice is oil, but I will occasionally make use of watercolour, gouache, acrylic and, for sculpture, modelling clay.
+I have a figurative and painterly bias; piling on the paint nice and thick.
+I prefer not to get bogged down with minute detail in my work.
+Of greater importance to me is for the movement, the strokes, texture and feeling of the creative process to be apparent.

 The viewer must then retreat from the work in order to see it all come together.
 At this point the possibilities suddenly become greater and the viewer unwittingly becomes a part of the story telling and interpretation.